 In this example, we’ve typed in dog food.
 By scrolling through the letters of the alphabet, you can see some other keyword phrases that come up: dog food and storage container, dog food bowls, dog food container, dog food dry.

-Where Should You Include Your Keywords?
+Where Should You Include Your Keywords on Amazon?

 If your aim is to come out with a truly optimized product listing and product overall, you’ll have to think about including your keywords through all the aspects of your product and listing.
 This ensures the algorithm recognizes your product’s relevance to similar products and you’re optimizing your Amazon SEO.